This book caught my eye immediately!

 Included in text

-About Meditation for all Kids
+Chapter I. About Meditation for All Kids

 Meditation and Spiritual Living